tomhendra/courses/README.md

 </div>
 &nbsp;

-### ⚠️ This repo is in the process of the notes being moved to Loqseq gradually.
+### ⚠️ This repo is in the process of moving notes to Loqseq.
 Exercise files may remain, but the course notes within the READMEs will not.

 <h1>Coursework</h1>